 On November 21, 2019, the FERC issued Order 864 to address ratemaking and regulatory reporting of excess or deficient ADIT related to the Tax Cuts and Jobs Act ("TCJA").
-The order applies to public utility transmission providers with formula rates and stated rates and provides that public utilities with formula rates submit a compliance filing within 30 days of the effective date of the final rule or in the public utilities next annual informational filing following the issuance of the final rule.
-The compliance filing must demonstrate how the public utilities formula rate adjusts rate base via a Rate Adjustment mechanism, returns or recovers excess or deficient ADIT via an Income Tax Allowance Mechanism and must include an ADIT worksheet to support the excess or deficient ADIT calculation and amortization.
+The order applies to public utility transmission providers with formula rates who must demonstrate how the public utilities formula rate adjusts rate base via a Rate Adjustment mechanism, returns or recovers excess or deficient ADIT via an Income Tax Allowance Mechanism and must include an ADIT worksheet to support the excess or deficient ADIT calculation and amortization.
 The order does not prescribe a recovery/refund period for deficient/excess ADIT for unprotected excess/deficient ADIT that is not subject to the normalization requirements.
-FERC will evaluate proposed amortization periods on a case by case basis.

 On July 30, 2020, the Company, along with the NETO's, submitted a compliance filing to address the application of Order 864 in RNS and LNS rates.
 In the compliance filing, the Company proposed to amortize protected and unprotected property related excess ADIT associated with the 2017 TCJA using the Average Rate Adjustment Mechanism "ARAM" and a 10 year amortization period on unprotected other excess or deficient balances.
-An effective date of January 1, 2021 was requested in order to align with the effective date that the NETOs had proposed for the new formula rate templates associated with the settlement filing in the FERC 206 Proceeding on Rate Transparency ("Settled Formula Rate").
+The Commission issued the settlement agreement order approving the settlement filing in the FERC 206 Proceeding on Rate Transparency with an effective date of January 1, 2022.

-On December 28, 2020, the Commission issued the settlement agreement order approving the settlement filing in the FERC 206 Proceeding on Rate Transparency.
-The Commission's approval order was issued after November 1, 2020, and under the terms of the settlement agreement, the effective date of the new formula rate templates will be January 1, 2022.
-Given that the Settled Formula Rate will become effective January 1, 2022, the NETO submitted a supplemental compliance filing on February 12, 2021 to propose tariff changes to the currently effective version of Attachment F to the ISO-NE OATT in order to comply with Order No. 864 for the period January 1, 2020 through December 31, 2021.
+Given that the Settled Formula Rate will become effective January 1, 2022, the NETO submitted a supplemental compliance filing on February 12, 2021 to propose tariff changes to the former version of Attachment F to the ISO-NE OATT in order to comply with Order No. 864 for the period January 1, 2020 through December 31, 2021.

 On March 1, 2021, ISO-NE, on behalf of the Company, submitted a supplemental compliance filing to supplement the July 30 compliance filing with respect to LNS under Schedule 21-NEP to the ISO-NE OATT.
 As with the RNS filing, the Company proposed that the compliance revisions to Schedule 21-NEP submitted in the LNS filing be in effect for an interim period from January 1, 2020, through December 31, 2021.
 For the period commencing January 1, 2022, compliance with Order No. 864 for LNS provided by the Company will be governed by the compliance revisions to the ISO-NE OATT submitted by the Company and the other NETOs in the FERC 206 Proceeding on Rate Transparency.
 The Company has proposed the same amortization method and periods for protected and unprotected balances as proposed in the initial filing.
+On December 30, 2021, FERC issued an order on the Order No. 864 compliance filings for LNS service.
+The order found that NEP's proposed revisions comply with the requirements of Order No. 864, and accepted the proposed revisions subject to a further compliance filing relative to the effective date of the tariff changes.
+FERC directed the Company to file the revised tariff sheets with a January 27, 2020 effective date.